-After 24 hours the milk in the pan will have set to a custard-like consistency and may have a layer of whey on top.
-At this point you can cut the curd into 1/2-inch cubes, slicing one direction, then rotating the pan to slice in the opposite direction.
-Don’t be concerned if your cut lines seem to disappear.
-Let the curd set for 5 minutes.
-Meanwhile, heat water in the canning kettle to about 120°F.
+After 24 hours the milk in the pan should have set to a custard-like consistency and may have a layer of whey on top.
+At this point cut the curd into ½-inch cubes.

-Note: you can freeze the dry curds for later use.
-When you need them, simply defrost them and stir in cream for cream-style cottage cheese or use the curds dry in recipes calling for dry-curd cottage cheese.
+Note: Dry curds can be frozen for later use.
+When you need them, simply defrost them and stir in cream for cream-style cottage cheese, or use the curds dry in recipes calling for dry-curd cottage cheese.